5 Free Positivity Apps to Manage Mental Health and Boost Your Spirits

 When you’re caught in the rat race, you are going all out to be more productive and do as much as possible.
 But while you take care of your tasks, you might forget to take care of yourself.
 Care Cards is here to send self-care reminders.

 It might be a good idea to turn Care Cards into your homepage or New Tab page to get a few pick-me-ups every time.
-I’d also suggest making it an app on your phone and keeping it on the homescreen, so you can boost your day with a quick tap.
+I’d also suggest making it an app on your phone and keeping it on the home screen, so you can infuse some positivity with a quick tap.

 Scheduled Healthy Reminders

-No matter which app is ideal for you to manage your mental health, starting that app and going through the process is up to you.
+No matter which app is ideal for you to manage your mental health and get a positive outlook, starting that app and going through the process is up to you.
 That’s why you need to focus on self-care and set up reminders for healthy practices.